Marxist–Leninist Party (Communist Reconstruction)

-The Marxist–Leninist Party (Communist Reconstruction) (Partido Marxista-Leninista (Reconstrucción Comunista), originally known as Communist Reconstruction (Reconstrucción Comunista, RC), is a Marxist–Leninist political party in Spain officially registered since 2014.
+The Communist Reconstruction (Reconstrucción Comunista, RC), previously known as Marxist-Leninist Party (Communist Reconstruction) (Partido Marxista-Leninista (Reconstrucción Comunista), is a Marxist–Leninist political party in Spain officially registered since 2014.

 History

 Early years and consolidation

 The party's history began in 2009 under the name of Communist Reconstruction (RC).
 It was formed by communists who were active in other organisations and decided to form their own independent organisation.
 The party's main activity at that time was limited to the province of Madrid, and was based mainly on student unionism in the universities, communist training, support for the Kurdish community, and activism against the Turkish government of Recep Tayyip Erdoğan.
 On 14 April 2009, the party broke into the traditional demonstration for the Third Republic in the city of Madrid, carrying out a parade of combative aesthetics in honor of the fallen anti-fascists of the Civil War.
 Since then, every year the party organizes a parade in which more than a thousand people participated in 2019.

 Between the years 2012–2014, the party increased its work in the international arena, supporting some anti-repressive causes in Iran and Ecuador, as well as the Naxalite Insurgency in India.
 Over time, the party broke relations with the Maoist organizations that supported this movement.
 The party also participated in the general strikes that characterized the 2010–2012 period, and supported the creation of platforms against repression after the considerable increase in police charges and arrests during the peak of the mobilizations.
 In 2013, the party held its Second Congress, in which of Maoism was criticized as an anti-Marxist current and took an anti-imperialist position regarding the US and China-Russia as "two reactionary political-economic blocs" and "contrary to progress' of the peoples".

 On 8 March 2013, the party made public the creation of its youth wing, the Young Guard (Bolshevik).
 On 22 March 2013, the party participated in the Marches of Dignity, while forming a "Combative and class" bloc denouncing the supposed "inter-class" and "reformist" tint that the mobilizations had acquired, a block in which other leftist organizations participated.
 During the years 2013 and 2014, the party managed to spread to new regions, such as Valencia, Castellón, the Basque Country, Cuenca, and Jaén, among others.
 On 10 April 2015, the III Congress took place, in which the party was refounded as PML (RC), thus formalizing the qualitative change experienced in the organization and its extension to new areas in the rest of Spain, such as Barcelona or Tarragona.